-MAIN KEY PERFORMANCE AREAS AND INDICATORS RESPONSIBLE DEPARTMENT / INSTITUTION CURRENT STATUS AND OUTSTANDING ACTIONS TARGET DATE FOR COMPLETION OF OUTSTANDING ACTIONS POSSIBLE BUDGET disaster risk information IMPERATIVE Identify and apply mechanisms to conduct quality control Disaster Management Centre The municipal disaster risk management centre need to appoint technical advisory committees comprising the relevant specialist scientific and technical expertise in the relevant sphere to assist with monitoring standards and progress of disaster risk assessments and with the validation and/or interpretation of findings.
-The methodology and results of the Established already.
+MAIN KEY PERFORMANCE AREAS AND INDICATORS RESPONSIBLE DEPARTMENT / INSTITUTION CURRENT STATUS AND OUTSTANDING ACTIONS TARGET DATE FOR COMPLETION OF OUTSTANDING ACTIONS POSSIBLE BUDGET disaster risk information IMPERATIVE Identify and apply mechanisms to conduct quality control Disaster Management Centre Themunicipaldisasterriskmanagement centreneedtoappointtechnicaladvisorycommitteescomprisingtherelevantspecialistscientificandtechnicalexpertiseintherelevantspertiseintherelevantandtechnicalexpertiseintherelevantandspheretoassistandwithmonitoringstandardsandprogressofandwiththevalidationand/orinterpretationoffindings.Themethodologyandresultsofthethe Established already.
 Ongoing quarterly meetings are held to monitor.

-MAIN KEY PERFORMANCE AREAS AND INDICATORS RESPONSIBLE DEPARTMENT / INSTITUTION CURRENT STATUS AND OUTSTANDING ACTIONS disaster risk assessments have been subjected to an independent technical review process and external validation.
-TARGET DATE FOR COMPLETION OF OUTSTANDING ACTIONS POSSIBLE BUDGET KEY PERFORMANCE AREA 3: DEVELOP AND IMPLEMENT INTEGRATED AND RELEVANT DISASTER RISK MANAGEMENT PLANS AND RISK REDUCTION PROGRAMMES IN ACCORDANCE WITH APPROVED FRAMEWORKS
+MAIN KEY PERFORMANCE AREAS AND INDICATORS RESPONSIBLE DEPARTMENT / INSTITUTION CURRENT STATUS AND OUTSTANDING ACTIONS disaster risk assessments have been subjected to an independent technical review TARGET DATE FOR COMPLETION OF OUTSTANDING ACTIONS POSSIBLE BUDGET КЕҮ process and external validation.
+PERFORMANCE AREA 3: DEVELOP AND IMPLEMENT INTEGRATED AND RELEVANT DISASTER RISK MANAGEMENT PLANS AND RISK REDUCTION PROGRAMMES IN ACCORDANCE WITH APPROVED FRAMEWORKS

-MAIN KEY PERFORMANCE AREAS AND INDICATORS RESPONSIBLE DEPARTMENT / INSTITUTION CURRENT STATUS AND OUTSTANDING ACTIONS TARGET DATE FOR COMPLETION OF OUTSTANDING ACTIONS POSSIBLE BUDGET IMPERATIVE 3.1 Compile and implement integrated and relevant disaster risk management plans Disaster Management Centre, all municipal departments and Municipal Entities This Disaster Management Plan has been drafted.
-All local municipalities and municipal departments and municipal entities still need to draft / update their disaster management plans.
+MAIN KEY PERFORMANCE AREAS AND INDICATORS RESPONSIBLE DEPARTMENT / INSTITUTION CURRENT STATUS AND OUTSTANDING ACTIONS TARGET DATE FOR COMPLETION OF OUTSTANDING ACTIONS POSSIBLE BUDGET IMPERATIVE 3.1 Compile and implement integrated and relevant disaster risk management plans Disaster Management Centre, all municipal departments and Municipal Entities ThisDisasterManagementPlanhasbeendrafted.Alllocalmunicipalitiesandmunicipaltheirdepartmentsandmunicipalentitiesstill need to draft /updatetheirdisastermanagement plans.
 Funding is an issue.
-Business Plan to be submitted to funding sources by June 2015 PZ IMPERATIVE 3.2 Determine municipal priority disaster risks and priority areas, communities and households Disaster Management Centre A disaster risk profile has been generated in 2011 and the results of the assessment are available at the DMC.
+Business Plan to be submitted to funding sources by June 2015 NA IMPERATIVE 3.2 Determine municipal priority disaster risks and priority areas, communities and households Disaster Management Centre A disaster risk profile has been generated in 2011 and the results of the assessment are available at the DMC.
 May be done with the review of the Plan by 30 June 2015 R 400,000 IMPERATIVE 3.3 Scope and develop disaster risk reduction Disaster Management Centre, all municipal This has been executed as part of the development of this plan, but still May be done with the review of the Plan by 30 NA

-MAIN KEY PERFORMANCE AREAS AND INDICATORS plans, projects RESPONSIBLE DEPARTMENT / INSTITUTION departments CURRENT STATUS AND OUTSTANDING ACTIONS need to be TARGET DATE FOR COMPLETION OF OUTSTANDING ACTIONS June 2015 POSSIBLE BUDGET and programmes and Municipal Entities executed by all municipal departments and Municipal Entities IMPERATIVE 3.4 Incorporate disaster risk reduction efforts into strategic integrating structures and processes Municipal Management, Disaster Management Centre, all municipal departments and Municipal Entities This Disaster Management Plan will be incorporated into the Municipal IDP.
+MAIN KEY PERFORMANCE AREAS AND INDICATORS RESPONSIBLE DEPARTMENT / INSTITUTION CURRENT STATUS AND OUTSTANDING ACTIONS TARGET DATE FOR COMPLETION OF OUTSTANDING ACTIONS POSSIBLE BUDGET plans, projects and programmes departments and Municipal Entities need to be executed by all municipal departments and Municipal Entities June 2015 IMPERATIVE 3.4 Incorporate disaster risk reduction efforts into strategic integrating structures and processes Municipal Management, Disaster Management Centre, all municipal departments and Municipal Entities This Disaster Management Plan will be incorporated into the Municipal IDP.
 Risk-related information will be incorporated into spatial development and environmental management frameworks.
 Mechanisms to disseminate experience from pilot and research projects that Constant NA

 MAIN KEY PERFORMANCE AREAS AND INDICATORS RESPONSIBLE DEPARTMENT / INSTITUTION CURRENT STATUS AND OUTSTANDING ACTIONS TARGET DATE FOR COMPLETION OF OUTSTANDING ACTIONS POSSIBLE BUDGET explore the vulnerability reduction potential, appropriateness, cost-effectiveness and sustainability of specific disaster risk reduction initiatives will be further established.
 Case studies and best-practice guides in disaster risk reduction, facilitated by the municipal disaster risk management centre, will be generated and disseminated.
-Disaster risk reduction programmes, projects and initiatives need to Constant
+Disaster risk risk reduction programmes, projects and initiatives need to Constant

 MAIN KEY PERFORMANCE AREAS AND INDICATORS RESPONSIBLE DEPARTMENT / INSTITUTION CURRENT STATUS AND OUTSTANDING ACTIONS TARGET DATE FOR COMPLETION OF OUTSTANDING ACTIONS POSSIBLE BUDGET be implemented by municipal departments, the DMA (if applicable), local municipalities and any other municipal entities.
-Regulations, standards, minimum criteria, by-laws and other legal instruments that encourage risk-avoidance behaviour need to be constantly enforced by municipal departments and other entities and documented in annual reports to the municipal disaster risk management
+Regulations, standards, minimum criteria, by-laws and other legal instruments that encourage risk- avoidance behaviour need to be constantly enforced by municipal departments and other entities and documented in annual reports to the municipal disaster risk management